If you were a precious little baby, you wouldn’t want a cold, wet wipe on your soft baby skin, would you?

 You might be thinking that a wipe warmer is the ideal breeding ground for mold and bacteria.
-I thought so too at first, but it turns out that the best wipe warmers are designed to not let this happen.
-It’s generally some kind of anti-microbial additive.
+I thought so too at first, but it turns out that the best wipe warmers are designed not to let this happen.
+It’s some kind of anti-microbial additive.

 My Favorite: Munchkin Warm Glow Wipe Warmer

-It has a see-through door on the front so you can see how many wipes are left; this is a nice pro that the Prince Lionheart warmers don’t have.
+It has a see-through door on the front so you can see how many wipes are left; this is an excellent pro that the Prince Lionheart warmers don’t have.

 This will also work with cloth wipes, for those of us that use them.
 It heats from the top, so the ones on top are always nice and warm.

-The downside to this is that it tends to dry out the top wipes if you don’t use them for an extended period of time; 24 hours or longer.
-If you’re going to be leaving home for that long, just unplug the unit and they should be fine.
+The downside to this is that it tends to dry out the top wipes if you don’t use them for an extended period; 24 hours or longer.
+If you’re going to be leaving home for that long, just unplug the unit, and they should be okay.

-They designed it so that it easily disconnects from the machine itself instead of crawling on the floor, grasping for cables like a madwoman.
+They designed it so that it quickly disconnects from the machine itself instead of crawling on the floor, grasping for cables like a madwoman.

 Like the Prince Lionheart, you should only put a portion of the wipes in at any given time, and store the rest in a ziploc bag.